UBCO-COSC-310-Winter-2022-T2/the-project-pirates-of-the-c/R&R_Summary.md

 Kyle Keim - "I think that we are on track for creating appropriate tests to follow a TTD model for this project.
 Creating the Continuous Integration required for the testing of all pulled code, at least for python, was interesting to try and figure out but I managed to find an appropriate workflow through Gthub Actions.
 Fortunately the Projects tab made it really easy to create a Kanban style board so that we can easily see who is doing what task and what needs to be done."

+Mehul Raisingh - "There was unexpected problem that I ran into while designing the test for the system.
+This problem, was mainly to do with how the system would react to additional noise picked up by the sensor.
+As a result im in the process of redesign the control system to include a filter, i'm currrently figuring out what kinda of filter would be most effective and how to implemented suuitable tests for this (im thinking of creating a sine wave generator that would convulated with a noise function generator that would mimic real world noise).
+Although there were a few setbacks, Im sure I will be able to get this back on track."